How to Choose Your Engagement Ring Setting

 Bezel settings are a fabulous way to keep your stone secure.
 They can also give the illusion of your stone being larger than it is.
 In this setting, a wall of metal surrounds your stone completely, so there is very little chance of it ever getting nicked or damaged.

-If you want more light to hit the stone, you can always choose a bezel setting with some filigree cut into the sides.
-And for even more alternatives, you may opt for a scalloped bezel or partial bezel, so the metal has some open spaces on the sides.
-That way, you can see more of your stone while still enjoying the peace of mind the bezel setting offers
+If you want more light to hit the stone, you can always choose a setting with a partial bezel.
+And for even more alternatives, you may opt for a bezel with some filigree cut into the sides.
+That way, you can see more of your stone while still enjoying the peace of mind the bezel setting offers.

 Tension Setting/Faux Tension